fredpdavis/oshealab_genomic_scripts/README.md

 1. Take responsibility.

-    Neither the experiment nor the analysis is complicated -- thousands of people have done this before -- but, you have to invest time to fully understand the experiment and how its measurements are interpreted.
+    Neither the experiment nor the analysis is complicated -- thousands of people have done RNA-seq before -- but, you still have to invest time to fully understand the experiment and how its measurements are interpreted.
     If you can't convincingly explain what's going on, keep reading or asking others until you can.